about-face: a reversal of direction, attitude, behavior, or point of view

 - To reinforce learning about culture and society, taking positive, productive action is the next step.
 Young women in our programs learn to take action by resisting harmful media in their own lives, in their communities, and they regularly speak out to the media-makers themselves.

-- Activism and advocacy doesn’t have to be LOUD or confrontational.
-It can take the form of self-talk while looking in the mirror and being more kind to oneself.
+- Activism, action-taking, and advocacy can take many forms.
+They don’t have to be LOUD or confrontational.
+Taking action can take the form of self-talk while looking in the mirror and being more kind to oneself.

 - Health comes in all shapes, sizes, and colors.
 People CAN be healthy while they are “overweight,” as well as unhealthy while they are thin.
 Our work strongly encourages healthy eating and exercising behaviors in addition to self-acceptance.